Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 ---

 A peculiar calm washed over Tara.
+The bar noise receded, just for a heartbeat.
 She tugged her mask down and finished her drink in one long pull.

 "That's another win," the kitsune murmured to Fell.